IBM Cloud Docs

 • By using the IBM Cloud console:

-1. Click the Navigation menu icon Navigation menu icon, and then click VPC Infrastructure > VPNs in the Network section to open the VPNs for VPC page.
+1. Click the Navigation menu icon Navigation menu icon, and then click Infrastructure > VPNs in the Network section to open the VPNs for VPC page.

-2. Click the Client-to-site servers tab and select the client-to-site VPN server that you created.
+2. Click the Client-to-site servers tab, and select the client-to-site VPN server that you created.

 3. Click the Clients tab.
 Then, click Download client profile.